 Educational programs undertaken at Virginia Western Community College are supported in Brown Library by a collection of books and study materials.
-The considerable variety of reading matter in the collection reflects the multitude and diversity of programs at the College.
 In the selection of library materials, consideration is also given to the personal and professional interests and needs of students and faculty.
 Formal and informal instruction in the use of books and libraries is given throughout the student's college stay.

-Library resources include approximately 65,000 books as well as collection of videocassettes, audiocassettes and record albums.
-The Library subscribes to 430 periodicals and 16 newspapers.
+Library resources include approximately 65,000 books, a collection of videocassettes, audio-cassettes, record albums, periodicals and newspapers.
 Adjacent reading areas are carpeted and contain individual study carrels to reduce noise levels and create an atmosphere conducive to browsing, reading, and studying.

 The Library's computers offer a rich array of online databases that provide fundamental research support in broad-based academic disciplines.
 Many of these databases include the full-text of newspaper and journal articles.
 One of these databases, Britannica Online, is the full text of a major encyclopedia.
-All of these databases are delivered to the library from Internet web sites.
 In addition, several of the library's computers have been set up to allow general Internet searching.

-The Library's cataloging and circulation systems are automated through the use of a commercial system called NOTIS, which is the same system in use at Virginia's other community college libraries.
+The Library's cataloging and circulation systems are automated through the use of a commercial system called NOTIS, the same system used at other Virginia community college libraries.
 The web version of the Library's NOTIS catalog is called WebPAC.
-Users can acces WebPAC, and thus find out what books are in the Library's collection, by visiting the Library's home page.
+WebPAC can be accessed to find out what books are in the Library's collection by visiting the Library's home page.
 The address is www.vw.cc.va.us/library.